 WWOOFing in the North Thai Wilderness

 I abandoned my job teaching at a school in Thailand to volunteer at an organic farm.
-I heard about a beautiful farm outside this place called Chiang Rai; it was described to me as “a little volunteer community in the mountains with rice paddies, yoga and organic food”.
+I’d heard about a beautiful property outside this place called Chiang Rai; it was described to me as “a little volunteer community in the mountains with rice paddies, yoga and organic food”.
 Sold.

 I pictured myself working in the field – my tanned, fit body glistening in the sunshine, sexily holding a machete and cutting down organic bananas.
 I would live there for the rest of my years and grow out my hair, speak the language fluently and become an earth goddess with gorgeous Thai babies.

 Getting there was an adventure in itself.
 I said goodbye to my class and chucked my rucksack on my back, went to stand on the side of the highway and caught the first bus to Bangkok.
 From there, I jumped on a motorbike taxi to a bus station way outside of the city and asked for the next bus to Chiang Mai, a 15-hour ride.
 The first bus was full so I spent the night lying on a sprawled-out sarong in the bus station between a monk and a woman with no toes.

 When I arrived in Chiang Mai, another bus awaited me en route to Chiang Rai.
 By this point, I was past caring how long that took.
 I had a blurry map and directions in Thai on a piece of paper covered in satay sauce.
 I started walking to the main road and began my adventure hike to the mysterious organic haven.
 10 minutes passed and my legs hurt.
 I stuck out my thumb and a few cars later, an old local woman in a beat-up ute picked me up.